 You'd be forgiven for thinking that we should know better.
-After all, we’re told so many times these days to beware of the sun, to douse our bodies in plenty of sun cream and sun blocker, and basically to stay out of the sun.
-However, when it comes down to it, most of us are still sun worshippers, especially those of us who have taken the bull by the horns and relocated to sunnier climes, such as
+After all, we’re told so many times these days to be aware of the sun, to douse our bodies in plenty of sun cream and sun blocker, and basically to stay out of the sun.
+However, when it comes down to it, most of us are still sun worshippers, especially those of us who have taken the bull by the horns and relocated to sunnier climes, such as Spain.

 The correct medical term for sunstroke is hyperthermia, not to be confused with hypothermia which is exactly the opposite.
 Whereas hypothermia is a condition whereby your body temperature drops below a certain level, (namely 35° C to be precise), hyperthermia is a condition whereby your body acquires too high a temperature, and is unable to deal with it.

 Hyperthermia is usually the result of overexposure to the sun, hence its name – sunstroke.
 The body has certain natural mechanisms for dealing with overheating, one of which for example is perspiring.
 However with sunstroke, what happens is that your body temperature bypasses the level at which your normal bodily functions are able to cope, and when this happens, it becomes a potential medical emergency that needs to be recognised and treated as soon as possible.

 One of the first symptoms to recognise in someone with sunstroke, is a high temperature, usually above 38c.
 What happens is that in order to cope with the extremely high temperature the body is experiencing, the perspiration mechanism goes into overdrive.
 But this alone is not able to cope with the problem, and once the body’s perspiration mechanism fails to lower the temperature sufficiently, the body temperature begins to rise.